arcanecode/VeraCrypt-CommandLine-Examples/Linux/post.md

 ## Prerequisites

-Before you install VeraCrypt, you should be aware it has a dependancy on the libwxgtk3.0-gtk3-0v5 library, so we might as well install that first.
+Before you install VeraCrypt, you should be aware it has a dependency on the libwxgtk3.0-gtk3-0v5 library, so we might as well install that first.
 From the terminal execute these commands.

 ```bash
 sudo apt-get update -y